Thomas Moody (colonial officer): Society

-He was described by Stapleton Cotton, 1st Viscount Combermere, to whom he served as aide-de-camp from 1817 to 1820, as 'a very intelligent person': and by 20th century historian D. J. Murray as 'an expert on West Indian affairs in general' who 'helped to provide an understanding in the [Colonial] Office of problems the existence of which was barely comprehended, [and] raised fundamental questions and explained the wider implications of the Government's course of action': and by Sir Humphrey Fleming Senhouse as 'an officer of high character and reputation'.
+Moody was described by Stapleton Cotton, 1st Viscount Combermere, to whom he served as aide-de-camp from 1817 to 1820, as 'a very intelligent person': and by 20th century historian D. J. Murray as 'an expert on West Indian affairs in general' who 'helped to provide an understanding in the [Colonial] Office of problems the existence of which was barely comprehended, [and] raised fundamental questions and explained the wider implications of the Government's course of action': and by Sir Humphrey Fleming Senhouse as 'an officer of high character and reputation' and 'an officer of high intelligence who examines and speaks cautiously'.
 He was employed by the Duke of Wellington to advise on defence.
 He had 'all [the London establishment]'s archives open to him' and was 'almost an obvious choice' to be 'Home Secretary for Foreign Parliamentary Commissioners'.
 He was invited to the Coronation of George IV in 1820 and to that of William IV in 1830.

+He also was a freemason.
 He was a Director of the Crown Life Assurance Company, of 33 Bridge Street, Blackfriars, City of London; and a Director of the New Brunswick and Nova Scotia Land Company, of 5 Copthall Court, City of London.
 He was a member of Thomas Campbell's Conduit Street Club, and of London's United Service Club and Political Economy Club, at which he disputed the economics of James Mill, of John Ramsay McCulloch, and of Adam Smith, and admired the philosophy of Jean-Baptiste Say.

 He invited the Whig chess champion Alexander McDonnell, whom he thought to have an 'unquestionably clever' 'cool and reasoning manner', to Downing Street to discuss economics.
 His other friends included Sir Robert Wilmot Horton (with whom he had an extensive correspondence, and after whom he named one of his sons); Shute Barrington, Bishop of Durham (after whom he named another of his sons); Sir James Leith (after whom he named another of his sons); Sir Humphrey Fleming Senhouse; Sir James Stirling (with whom he offered to colonise Australia using their own capital); the botanist James Mangles FRS (whom he advised about the Swan River Colony); Thomas Hyde Villiers; and the geographer James Macqueen (whom he contended to be 'a most unmanageable person').